Schumer says he sees no issue with protests at houses of Supreme Court justices - NewsBreak

 (The Hill) – Senate Majority Leader Charles Schumer (D-N.Y.) on Tuesday responded to abortion rights activists protesting at the homes of Supreme Court justices in light of the leaked draft opinion that would overturn Roe v.
 Wade, saying he does not have a problem with it if the protests remain peaceful.

-“Are you comfortable with the protests that we saw outside the homes of Supreme Court justices over the weekend?” a reporter asked Schumer at a press conference.
+“Are you comfortable with the protests that we saw outside the homes of Supreme Court justices over the weekend?” a reporter asked Schumer at a press conference .What does overturning Roe v.
+Wade mean for Ohio?

 “If protests are peaceful, yes.
 My house — there’s protests three, four times a week outside my house.
 The American way to peacefully protest is OK,” Schumer said before checking his ringing phone, noting his wife was calling him.